Cybersecurity Engineer Jobs at Anthropic with Visa Sponsorship

 Which visa types does Anthropic commonly use for Cybersecurity Engineer roles?

-Anthropic uses H-1B, H-1B1, and E-3 visas for Cybersecurity Engineer positions.
+Anthropic uses H-1B, H-1B1 visa, and E-3 visas for Cybersecurity Engineer positions.
 The H-1B is the broadest option and applies to most nationalities, but requires passing the annual lottery unless you're cap-exempt.
 Australian citizens can pursue the E-3, which has no lottery and allows two-year renewable periods.
 H-1B1 is available to Chilean and Singaporean nationals.

 How do I apply for Cybersecurity Engineer jobs at Anthropic?